The CUE Mission

-VOLUNTEER during the week at one of ten sites, such as Planned Parenthood of NYC, We Act for Environmental Justice, and New York City Coalition Against Hunger.
+VOLUNTEER during the week at one of ten sites, such as Planned Parenthood of NYC, We Act for Environmental Justice, and New York City Coalition Against Hunger, and more.
 Each site is chosen to familiarize and expose CUE-ers with the diverse social needs of New York City and its inhabitants.
 CUE-ers volunteer alongside three to five other first-years and one leader each day.
 CUE also emphasizes "service learning" through nightly dinner discussions facilitated by CUE leaders.

 ENGAGE in discussions on contemporary issues such as gentrification, the NYC education system, poverty, and privilege.
 By critically examining these issues on an academic and direct-service level, students can achieve a more nuanced appreciation for the work they do throughout the week and beyond.

 Connect with Your City